paralleldrive/cuid2/README.md

 Next generation guids.
 Collision-resistant ids optimized for horizontal scaling and performance.

 Returns a short random string with some collision-busting measures.
-Safe to use as HTML element ID's, and unique server-side record lookups.
+Safe to use as HTML element ids, and unique server-side record lookups.

 ## Why?

-Modern web applications have different requirements than applications written in the early days of GUID and UUIDs.
+Modern web applications have different requirements than applications written in the early days of GUID (globally unique identifiers) and UUIDs (universally unique identifiers).
 Our modern unique identifiers have a stricter list of requirements that cannot all be satisfied by any existing version of the GUID/UUID specifications.
+In particular, Cuid2 aims to provide stronger uniqueness guarantees than any existing GUID or UUID implementation.

 Cuid2 is an evolution of Cuid, which has been in use for more than a decade in thousands of applications, including multiple database systems.
 We decided to create a whole new library and standard rather than upgrade Cuid because this version represents an important departure from the original and so many projects depend on cuid that introducing a breaking change this big would probably disrupt a lot of software builds.